CDI Specialist - Tacoma, WA Area

 Cooper Thomas, LLC, a leading provider of clinical documentation improvement, medical coding, and auditing services to the Federal Government, has an immediate opening for a full-time, experienced CDI Specialist to support a growing CDI program.
 Preference will be given to CDI specialists with DoD MHS coding and MHS software experience.

-Please note that this is an on-site position, which will be performed remotely on a temporary basis.
+Please note that this is an on-site position.
 You must be located in the Tacoma, WA area.
-All applicants not currently living in the area must relocate, if hired.
+All applicants not currently living in the area must relocate, if hired ,within 2 weeks of obtaining a clearance to work.
 Applicants must be United States citizens.

 Education and Certification